christ776/house-plan-parser/README.md

 - Validates extracted data against predefined rules
 - Supports parallel processing for improved performance

-## Architecture Overview
+## Technical Architecture

-The system is built using a modular architecture with the following components:
+The system is built using a modular architecture with the following key components:

 ### Core Components